SharanSukesh/E-commerce-Linear-Regression-Project/README.md

 3. Evaluating the Model
 4. Examinnig the Residuals
 5. Analyzing our Coefficients

+## Live Demo
+Below is a link that will direct you to the live project which contains input fields for each independant variable and a predict button which, when clicked, will use the model we have trained to output a value of estimated yearly expenditure of a customer.

+<a href='https://www.e-commerce-linear-regression.herokuapp.com'>Live Demo</a> - Dataset

 ## Ackowledgements
 * <a href='http://www.pieriandata.com'>Perian Data</a> - Dataset